bjatkin/golf-engine/README.md

 For more info on this look at the LoadMap and LoadSprs functions in the GoLF Engine, or look at the graphic below.

 ![Map Vs Sprite Data](https://github.com/bjatkin/golf-engine/blob/master/images/sprite_vs_map.png)

+# contributing To This Project
+If you are interesting in this project and would like to contribute to it please contact me at opensource.atkin@gmail.com

 # Future Features
 * Add the ability to play games natively using Electron rather than using a localhost server.